Valle Crucis, North Carolina

-Valle Crucis in an unincorporated community and census-designated place located in Watauga County, North Carolina, United States.
+Valle Crucis is an unincorporated community and census-designated place located in Watauga County, North Carolina, United States.
+As of the 2020 census, Valle Crucis had a population of 436.
 The name of the town is Latin for "Vale of the Cross," a reference to a valley in the area where three streams converge to form a shape similar to an archbishop's cross.
 The community is located along NC 194, between the towns of Banner Elk and Boone.